eProsima/Fast-DDS-docs/docs/fastdds/xtypes/language_binding.rst

 For a detailed explanation about the XML definition of this type, please refer to :ref:`Bitset <xmldynamictypes_bitset>`.

-.. _dynamictypes_complextypes:
+.. _xtypes_complextypes:

 Complex types
 ^^^^^^^^^^^^^

-In complex data models, combinations of basic types :ref:`basic types<dynamictypes_supportedtypes>` can be used to create intricate structures, including nested compositions such as structures within structures.
+In complex data models, combinations of basic types :ref:`basic types<xtypes_supportedtypes>` can be used to create intricate structures, including nested compositions such as structures within structures.
 Additionally, types can be extended using inheritance to enhance flexibility.